Flowise

 Choose a message template

-- Chatflow — for standard Flowise chatflows.
-Sends a simple message payload.
+- Chatflow: for standard Flowise chatflows.
+Sends

-- Agentflow — for Flowise Agentflow v2.
+{ "question": "{input}" }. - Agentflow: for Flowise Agentflow v2.
 Includes the additional fields that agentflows expect.

 Pick the one that matches your setup.
 You can also customize the template if your flow expects a different format.